gabriel-fabian/cuex/README.md

 **Step 3** - Run `docker-compose up` inside the repository folder.

-Now the application is up and running on `localhost:4000`
+Now the application is up and running on `localhost:4000`.

+To see the application logs just run `docker-compose logs -f` which will bind the logs to the current terminal.

+It's possible to access the container that is running the application to run tests or access the `IEx console` by running `docker exec -it cuex sh` to bind your current terminal to the container `sh`.
+Inside the container run `mix test` to run tests or `iex -S mix` to open a IEx console for this application.

 ### **Setup With Local Environment (Not Recommended)**